-The Board express their deep sense of gratitude to all Shareholders, Business Associates, Clients, Vendors, Banks, Financial Institutions, Central and State Government Organizations, Regulatory Authorities, for their continued cooperation and support which was a great help to us in managing our continued growth.
+The Board express their deep sense of gratitude to all Shareholders, Business Associates, Clients, Vendors, Banks, Financial Institutions, Central and State Government Organizations, Regulatory Authorities, for their continued co-operation and support which was a great help to us in managing our continued growth.
 We acknowledge their contributions and commit ourselves to continue and strengthen this fruitful alliance in all times to come.

-Your Directors very warmly thank all of our employees for their perseverance, loyalty and unflinching efforts by their hard work, dedication and commitment.
+Your Directors place on record their deep appreciation to employees at all levels for their hard work, dedication and commitment, in particular during this unprecedented year.
 We applaud them for their superior level of competence, enthusiasm and unstinting efforts, which have enabled the Company to remain an innovative leader in Software & Services segment of Indian IT Industry.

-Date: 22nd July, 2020 Place: Mumbai Prakash B. Rane Managing Director (DIN: 00152393)

-Sharadchandra D. Abhyankar Director (DIN: 00108866)
+Date : 25th June, 2021 Place: Mumbai Sd/ -Prakash B. Rane Managing Director (DIN: 00152393) Sd/ -Sharadchandra D. Abhyankar Director (DIN: 00108866)